All 3 Uses of

 -

-(equivocate) to speak in a manner that does not clearly express an opinion or decision -- typically in an attempt to satisfy people who want different things or to avoid making a commitment
+(equivocate) to speak in an evasive or unclear way -- typically in an attempt to satisfy people who want different things or to avoid making a commitment